Tschipcraft/spawnanimations/README.md

 [➜ For available settings and customization, take a look at the wiki](https://github.com/Tschipcraft/spawnanimations/wiki)

-More animations are planned for v2.0.
+More sophisticated animations are planned for v2.0.

 ## Demo Gifs